 Motor trade licence plates are a DVLA offering that helps motor industry professionals save time and money by removing the need to tax each vehicle.
 When a vehicle is only temporarily in your possession, it’s not cost or time efficient to register each for road tax.
 Trade plates are exclusively for motor traders and vehicle testers when driving on the road.

-Who needs motor trade plates and why?
+Who needs traders plates and why?

 • Dealers, manufacturers, and repairers of vehicles (including collection and delivery agents)